fixflex/backend/README.md

 - [x] `TypeScript`: Utilizes TypeScript to add static types to JavaScript, improving code quality, and catching errors early in the development process.
 - [x] `RESTful API Design`: Adheres to RESTful API design principles to create a standardized and predictable API interface for clients to interact with.
+- [x] `Scalable Architecture`: Implements a scalable architecture to accommodate future growth and changes in the application's requirements.
 - [x] `Modular Architecture`: Organizes code into classes, and functions to improve code readability, and maintainability using the MVC and DAO (Data Access Object) pattern.
 - [x] `Dependency Injection`: Implements dependency injection using tsyringe package to manage component dependencies and improve code maintainability, flexibility.
 - [x] `Code Linting`: Enforces code style and quality standards using prettier.